 A positive personal history and background check will be conducted by Vermont Emergency Management.

 Volunteers who drive on duty (including traveling to and from an assignment) must possess a current, valid Vermont driver’s license and carry auto insurance for the vehicle driven.

 Radio operators must possess a current Amateur Radio [HAM] License issued by the FCC and have a record free of FCC violations.

 With the increase in membership, we have developed a database as part of our response procedures.
 All members are issued identification cards for security clearance to vital areas where communications are needed or at one of the many Emergency Operation Centers (EOC's) located around the state.

-If you are interested in learning more or joining the DEMHS RACES program please email Program Coordinator John Borichevsky, N1TOX or call 802-257-5526.
+If you are interested in learning more or joining the VEM RACES program please email the Program Coordinator Cathy James, N5WVR or call 802-257-5526.